 Monthly disability compensation are payments the VA makes directly to you.
 How much you can receive in monthly benefits will depend on your combined disability rating.
 The higher your disability rating, the more you can receive.

-The VA also matches your disability to a benefit amount based on the current year’s rates.
+The VA also matches your disability to a benefit amount that is based on the rates for the current year.

 These monthly payments increase for disabled veterans with dependents.